Safety and security at Jersey Harbours

 - La Collette Tanker Berth Restricted Area

-An application form (available for download below) should be completed by the Company Sponsor and submitted to email@example.com from a company email address.
-On completion of the application, an appointment should be made via email to the above address or by tel: +44 (0) 1534 447784 for the issue and collection of the Security Pass.
+The Company Sponsor should complete an application form (available for download below) and submit it to firstname.lastname@example.org from their company email address.
+On completion of the application, make an appointment via email to the above address or by telephoning +44 (0) 1534 447784 for the issue and collection of the Security Pass.

-Applicants applying for a Maritime Security pass for the Elizabeth Terminal and/or the New North Quay restricted areas must complete the induction presentations prior to submitting an application form.
+Applicants applying for a Maritime Security pass for the Elizabeth Terminal and/or the New North Quay restricted areas must complete the induction presentations before submitting an application form.
 Links can be found below for each induction.

 Maritime Security Pass Application and Authorised Sponsors Forms